 The SEACOR Alpine Credit Facility matures on June 27, 2028 (the "SEACOR Alpine Maturity Date").
 The principal amount of each of the three tranches of the SEACOR Alpine Credit Facility is to be repaid in monthly installments of (i) \$100,000 for the first eight (8) installments, (ii) \$140,000 for the following twenty-four (24) installments, and (iii) \$100,000 for each installment thereafter until the SEACOR Alpine Maturity Date.
 The SEACOR Alpine Credit Facility bears interest at a fixed rate of 10.25% per annum.
-The loan may be prepaid at any time in amounts of \$500,000 or greater, subject to the payment of prepayment interest in respect of the loan or tranche (or portions thereof) being prepaid as follows: (A) if such prepayment is made prior to the first anniversary of the drawdown date, an amount equal to the greater of (x) the amount of unpaid interest which would have accrued until the first anniversary of the drawdown date and (y) 1.5% of the principal amount of the loan being prepaid, (B) if such prepayment is made on or after the first anniversary of the drawdown date but prior to the third anniversary of the drawdown date, 1.0% of the principal amount of the loan being prepaid, and (C) if such prepayment is made on or after the third anniversary of the drawdown date, no prepayment interest shall be payable.
+The loan may be prepaid at any time in amounts of \$500,000 or greater, subject to the payment of prepayment interest in respect of the loan or tranche (or portions thereof) being prepaid as follows: (A) if such prepayment is made prior to the first anniversary of the drawdown date, an amount equal to the greater of (x) the amount of unpaid interest which would have accrued until the first anniversary of the drawdown date and (y) 1.5% of the principal amount of the loan being prepaid, (B) if such prepayment is made on or after the first anniversary of the drawdown date, no prepayment interest shall be payable.